workingDog/StixLoader/README.md

 ![Alt text](/stixloader.png?raw=true "StixLoader")

 Select the data source from the **From** list, then select a destination from the **To** list.
-**StixLoader** will convert and load the data as per the selections when the *Convert* button is clicked.
+**StixLoader** will convert and load the data as per the selections when the **Convert** button is clicked.
 Some basic chronological log information can be read in the *Log info* tab.

 Selecting *File* will popup a file dialog to choose the file to convert to or from.
-The file types can be a text file containing a STIX-2 bundle in json format, or a zip file containing one or more bundle files.
+The file types can be a file (.json or .stix) containing a STIX-2 bundle in json format, or a zip file containing one or more bundle files, i.e. with extension .json or .stix, all other files types are ignored.

 Selecting *MongoDB* will try to connect to a *MongoDB* server.
 If no server is running a message to that effect will be displayed at the bottom of the App.
 Ensure that the *MongoDB* server has